 - Windows 10

 This user right determines which users can bypass file and directory, registry, and other persistent object permissions for the purposes of backing up the system.
-This user right is effective only when an application attempts access through the NTFS backup application programming interface (API) through a backup tool such as NTBACKUP.EXE.
+This user right is effective only when an application attempts access through the NTFS backup application programming interface (API) through a tool such as NTBACKUP.EXE.
 Otherwise, standard file and directory permissions apply.

-This user right is similar to granting the following permissions to the user or group you have selected on all files and folders on the system:
+This user right is similar to granting the following permissions to the user or group you selected on all files and folders on the system: